anutkk/sphericalgeometry/README.md

 In "regular" Euclidean geometry, the shortest path between two points on the plane is simply the straight segment between them.
 But when the points are on a sphere, the shortest path on the sphere is not a straight 3D segment - since this segment crosses the sphere but is not part of it.
 Instead, this would be a "line on the sphere".
 The shortest between two points over a surface is sometimes called a geodesic <sup>[1](#myfootnote1)</sup>.

 Given two "close" points on the sphere, they define a unique circle on the sphere which passes through them.
 We call this circle a "great circle".
-The great circle is separated in two paths, both of them connecting the two points.
-The shortest path on the sphere between the points is the smallest part of the corresponding great circle.
+The great circle is separated in two arcs, both of them connecting the two points.
+The shorter arc on the sphere between the points is the smallest part of the corresponding great circle.
+Sometimes, the longer of these great circle arcs is called the major arc, and the shorter is the minor arc.

 <!-- TODO: add figure -->